MaratFaskhiev/outbox-flow/README.md

         );
 ```

-In this example we configure a produce pipeline for the `SampleTextModel` message type.
+In this example, we configure a produce pipeline for the `SampleTextModel` message type.

 Now we are ready to produce a first message: